-There will be two quizzes per chapter.
-The first will cover your textbook reading, and will be objective questions (in other words, multiple choice, etc.).
+There will be two quizzes per chapter, each covering your textbook reading.
+The first will be objective questions (in other words, multiple choice, etc.).
 The second will be subjective - written response, in a short answer (one to three paragraph) format.
 The written quizzes will be more comprehensive in nature.